 It is a wonderful tool that allows us to visualize the architecture of a pet’s abdominal organs in order to evaluate for masses, inflammation, stones, or other changes.

-Ultrasound is a painless procedure and rarely, if ever, do pets need to be sedated.
-Generally pets should be fasted of food for 8 hours prior to their ultrasound.
+Ultrasound is a painless procedure and rarely if ever, do pets need to be sedated.
+Generally, pets should be fasted of food for 8 hours before their ultrasound.
 For abdominal ultrasounds, most pets will need to have their bellies shaved for the procedure.